edden-gerber/ecog_fmri_visualization_matlab/README.txt

 ***

 Toolbox written by Edden M. Gerber, lab of Leon Deouell, Hebrew University of Jerusalem 2015.

 This toolbox uses "FreezeColors.m" written by John Iversen 2005-10, john_iversen@post.harvard.edu.

+Thanks to Tal Golan for theoretical and technical assistance.

 ***